vinyar/chef_win_reboots/reboot_demo/README.md

 > Using reboot handler from the Windows cookbook.
 > This will cause a reboot at the end of the chef client run.

-* Pattern 5 - Immediately rebooting in a middle of chef client run.
+* Pattern 5 - Immediately rebuting in a middle of chef client run.
 > Using 'raise' to elegantly end the chef run immediately and reboot.
 > Will still run report handlers at the end.
 > Handlers are skipped if you forcibly terminate the chef run.